Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 Trademark Enforcement in Bangladesh & IP Litigation

-Statute of Limitations & Court Costs
+Statute of Limitations, Jurisdiction & Court Costs

-In Bangladesh, a trademark enforcement or infringement lawsuit must be filed within three years of the cause of action arising (when the infringement was or should have been discovered).
-It is also standard practice that the losing party in a trademark dispute pays both sides' costs, including court and attorney fees.
-LegalSeba LLP specializes in representing clients aggressively to safeguard their IP rights in civil and criminal courts.
+Litigation Costs: It is standard practice that the losing party in a trademark dispute pays both sides' costs.
+The total cost of litigating an infringement action varies widely depending on court fees, lawyer fees, expert witness fees, survey costs, and investigation expenses.
+LegalSeba LLP specializes in representing clients aggressively and cost-effectively to safeguard their IP rights in civil and criminal courts.

 Legal Remedies for Infringement